Sherin Mathews: Bond Reduced For Adoptive Mom In Case Of Texas 3-Year-Old Found Dead [Video]

 An arrest affidavit states that cell phone records obtained by police show that the Mathews were at the restaurant at the time indicated.
 Their restaurant receipt also indicates the family ordered just one child’s meal, which was confirmed by their server.

-During an October 23 interview with police, Wesley also said the couple and their biological child left Sherin at home because she wouldn’t drink her milk and he became “impatient” with her, reports the Dallas Morning News.
+During an October 23 interview with police, Wesley also said the couple and their biological child left Sherin at home because she wouldn’t drink her milk and he became “impatient” with her, according to the Dallas Morning News.
 Wesley stated that Sini agreed to leave Sherin behind and was not “coerced” to do so.
 He said when they returned home about an hour later, Sherin was still in the kitchen.

 The Mathews’ biological daughter was removed from the family’s custody by Child Protective Services shortly after the investigation into Sherin’s disappearance commenced.
 She is now in the custody and care of relatives.
 A custody hearing is scheduled to take place on Wednesday, November 29.